 16. BPA-Free Plastic

-BPA has been linked to a number of health concerns including altering hormone levels in children, brain and behavior problems, and even cancer.
+BPA has been linked to potential concerns in children’s health and the environment.
 Recently, many state governments have taken action restricting the sale of products with BPA.
 Many consumers are also aware of this potential danger and make the choice for a safer option, therefore, brands have followed suit.

 17. Recycled Rubber